learn-co-curriculum/java-code-coverage/README.md

 Right-click on the Junit class `BuggyExample2Test` and select `Run BuggyExample2Test with Coverage`.
 The coverage view now includes an additional metric for branch coverage.
-We can see only the test only coverage 50% of branches since the test never executes the branch where `x % 2 == 0` is false.
+We can see the test only covers 50% of the branches since the test never executes the branch where `x % 2 == 0` is `false`.

 ![branch coverage step 0](https://curriculum-content.s3.amazonaws.com/6676/coverage/branch_coverage0.png)